WieeRd/cryptoPAN-rs/README.md

 ## Contributing

 Welcome to `cryptoPAN-rs`!
-Please feel free to submit pull requests or open issues to report bugs, request features, or suggest improvements.
+Please submit pull requests or open issues to report bugs, request features, or suggest improvements.

 ## License